cisocrgroup/IMPACTGT/README.md

 ## Usage
 General usage: `script/run.bash [-nobin] [-imgext EXT] IN [OUT]`

-Run the segmentation over the data in the `IN` directory using `bash scripts/run.bash IN`.
+From this repositorie's root directory run the segmentation over the data in the `IN` directory using `bash scripts/run.bash IN`.
 The result will be written to the `segmented/IN` directory.
 You can use the `-imgext EXT` option to set the extension of the input images, i.e. `bash script/run.bash -imgext .sau.png IN` runs the segmentation over all the `.sau.png` image files.

+Currently it is not possible to run the scripts outside of this repositorie's root directory.
+This is due to the fact that the `run.bash` script assumes to find `ocorpus` and `calamari` installed in the `env/2` and `env/3` directories.